Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 3. Depending on whether you want to use [self-signed certificates](#non-lb-deployment-with-self-signed-certificates) or [provide your own](#non-lb-deployment-with-own-certificates), follow the instructions of the according deployment model.
 Spin up the deployment with `docker-compose -f docker-compose.yml -f docker-compose.postgresql.yml up -d`.
 It is recommended to create an alias for this deployment model with `alias docker-compose-postgresql="docker-compose -f docker-compose.yml -f docker-compose.postgresql.yml"`.
 ## LB deployment with self-signed certificates
 Follow the same instructions as for the self-signed deployment without Traefik.
 The only difference is that you have to spin up the deployment with `docker-compose -f docker-compose.lb.selfsigned.yml --env-file .env.selfsigned up -d`.
 Make sure to specify the Compose and the according .env file every time you're working with the deployment or create an alias, for example `alias docker-compose-lb-selfsigned="docker-compose -f docker-compose.lb.selfsigned.yml --env-file .env.selfsigned"`.
 You also have the possibility to scale specific services to a specified number of instances with `docker-compose-lb-selfsigned up -d --scale SERVICE=NUM`, where `SERVICE` is the service name as defined in the Compose file.
-## LB deployment with Letsencrypt certificates
+## LB deployment with Let's Encrypt certificates
-For the Letsencrypt challenge to work you need a public IP address.
+For the Let's Encrypt challenge to work you need a public IP address.
 The hostname which you set in the `$SDKHOSTNAME` env variable has to resolve to this IP address to pass the HTTP-01 challenge (https://letsencrypt.org/docs/challenge-types/#http-01-challenge).
 1. Switch into the project directory with `cd docker-compose/`.
 2. Adapt the following hostname and URI variables according to your environment.
 ### .env.letsencrypt